-A favorite side dish to many Southern meals.
-Collard greens soak up the flavors they are cooked in and respond well to a low and slow method of preparation.
+A favorite side dish to many Southern meals, collard greens soak up the flavors they are cooked in and respond well to a low and slow method of preparation.
 To finish, they're often doused with pepper vinegar at the table.